naturomics/CapsNet-Tensorflow/README.md

 ------------
 Results after fix Issues #8:

+> My simple comments for capsule
+> 1. A new version neural unit(vector in vector out, not scalar in scalar out)
+> 2. The routing algorithm is similar to attention mechanism
+> 3. Anyway, a work with great potential, we can do a lot of work on it

 ------------
 ### TODO:
 - Finish the MNIST version of capsNet (progress:90%)
 - Do some different experiments for capsNet:
-  * Using other datasets such as CIFAR
+ * Using other datasets
  * Adjusting model structure
 - There is [another new paper](https://openreview.net/pdf?id=HJWLfGWRb) about capsules(submitted to ICLR 2018), follow-up.